Woman with 7 DUI arrests wants to go to prison, says Las Vegas is not the place for her

 Reyes admits she could have killed someone when she drank and drove.
 She added she turned to alcohol to cope with a custody battle.

-“What about the one where police say you just left court and then you got another DUI?”
-Charns asked Reyes.
-“To me, that’s behavior of someone who has an alcohol problem.”

-“Absolutely,” she said.
-“Absolutely that’s behavior of somebody who had an alcohol problem.”

 Reyes said she hopes to complete a not-yet-implemented prison sentence and then move.
-She said she hoped to stay sober for her family.
+She said she hopes to stay sober for her family.

 “Las Vegas obviously is just not the place for me,” she said.
-“I am remorseful and that I am sorry and that I am thankful every single day that this turned out the way it did, and it didn’t turn out with somebody’s loved one or myself being six feet under.”
+“I am remorseful and … I am sorry … I am thankful every single day that this turned out the way it did, and it didn’t turn out with somebody’s loved one or myself being six feet under.”

 Reyes was due to return to court on May 23.